jmlien/dscheatsheets/README.md

 # Foundamental Operations

 - Linear:
+  - The time complexity of all of these operations depends on if the linear structure is sorted or unordered
   - add, remove
   - find, access
   - sort
   - merge
-  - Need to consider if the linear structure is sorted vs unordered
 - Tree:
+  - The time complexity of all of these operations depends on if the tree is ordered (BST, B-tree) or unordered (binary tree, union-find)
   - reducing tree to linear structures (traversal, sorting)
   - add, remove
   - find, access
   - balance (ensuring a bound on the tree height)
   - merge
-  - For all of these operations, you need to consider if the tree is ordered (BST, B-tree) or unordered (binary tree, union-find)

 - Graph:
+  - graph is mostly unordered so there is no sorting, unless the graph is a DAG.
+For a DAG, one can "topological sort" or "linearize" a graph.
   - reducing graph to tree structures (MST, DFS, BFS, Shortest path tree, Spanning tree...),
   - add/remove edges/vretices,
   - merge (trivial),
-  - graph is mostly unordered so no sorting, unless the graph is a DAG (so called topological sort or linearization of graph).

 ## Other Cheatsheets